Support Ticket Extension Overview

 Ticket Categories, in conjunction with Types, can be used to help categorize and sort/filter your tickets based on various attributes.
 For example, you may want to use Categories to divide tickets into different “departments” (Websites, Graphic Design, etc).
 Alternatively, if you are a company that offers different products, you could use Categories to separate tickets based on the product the ticket is related to.

 Response Templates allow you to pre-create “canned responses”, that you can then apply to ticket messages with a single click.
-This can save you a lot of time in the long run, if you consistently sending the same responses to many clients over and over again.
+This can save you a lot of time in the long run, if you consistently send the same responses to many clients over and over again.

 Use this menu to adjust settings related to the Support Ticket Extension.